-Board and Staff:
+Board and Staff :

-The HCB workforce under indexes compared to the population of England and Wales for women and people from ethnically diverse communities, particularly in Executive roles.
+The HCL workforce under indexes compared to the population of England and Wales for women and people from ethnically diverse communities, particularly in Executive roles.

-The Board and Staff represent Herefordshire in line with the population mainly white over 40.
-Of the 9 Board members 8 are white, male and over 55, 2 females, 1 in her 30'.
+The Board and Staff represent Herefordshire in line with the population mainly white over

+40. Of the 9 Board members 8 are white, male and over 55, 3 females,'.
 Staff all white, 2 male over 60, 1 male over 40, 2 females over 40